doubleflat/storybook/readme.md

-### Just some practice with node, git, and storybook
+### Just some practice with node, git, and storybook.